Funnear/end-to-end-data-analysis/reports/eda_manual_report.md

 -- 'digital': for digital album and single track sales -- 'CD': for hard media music sales, type CD
 -- 'Vinyl': for hard media music sales, type CD
--- 'Cassette': surprise category, discovered accidentally in item descriptions -- 'CD or Vinyl': for physical album sales (the ('p', 'a') case)
+-- 'Tape': surprise category 'Cassette', discovered accidentally in item descriptions, renamed into 'Tape' for compatibility -- 'CD or Vinyl': for physical album sales (the ('p', 'a') case)

 For finding Vinyl in item description the following cases are considered: